-The SK I and SK II models [311,321] were specifically developed for $e^+e^- \rightarrow W^+W^- \rightarrow q_1\overline{q}2q_3\overline{q}4$ at LEP 2, and work (almost) equally well for an $\gamma^/Z\gamma^/Z$ intermediate state.
+The SK I and SK II models [285,295] were specifically developed for $e^+e^- \rightarrow W^+W^- \rightarrow q_1\bar{q}2q_3\bar{q}4$ at LEP 2, and work (almost) equally well for an $(\gamma^/Z)(\gamma^/Z)$ intermediate state.
 They are not intended to handle hadronic collisions, however, except in special contexts.
-The prime example is Higgs decays of the same character as above, $H \rightarrow W^+W^-/ZZ$ , since the Higgs is so long lived that its decay is decoupled from the rest of the event [322].
+The prime example is Higgs decays of the same character as above, $H \rightarrow W^+W^-/ZZ$, since the Higgs is so long lived that its decay is decoupled from the rest of the event [296].

 The labels I and II refer to the colour-confinement strings being modelled either by analogy with type I or type II superconductors.
-In the former model the strings are viewed as transversely extended "bags" [323].
-The likelihood of reconnection is then related to the integrated space-time overlap of string pieces from the $W^+$ with those from the $W^-$ .
-In the latter model, instead, strings are assumed to be analogous with vortex lines, where all the topological information is stored in a thin-core region.
-Reconnection, therefore, only can occur when these cores pass through each other.
+In the former case the strings are viewed as transversely extended "bags" [297].
+The reconnection probability is then related to the space-timeintegrated overlap of the W+ and W- string pieces.
+In the latter model, strings are instead assumed to be analogous with vortex lines, where all the topological information is stored in a thin-core region.
+Then, reconnection only can occur when these cores pass through each other.

-The imagined time sequence is the following.
-The W+ and W- fly apart from their common production vertex and decay at some distance.
-Around each of these decay vertices, a perturbative parton shower evolves from an original $q\bar{q}$ pair.
-The typical distance that a virtual parton (of mass

-$m \sim 10$ GeV, say, so that it can produce a separate jet in the hadronic final state) travels before branching is comparable with the average W+W- separation, but shorter than the fragmentation time.
-Each W can therefore effectively be viewed as instantaneously decaying into a string spanned between the partons, from a quark end via a number of intermediate gluons to the antiquark end.
-The strings expand, both transversely and longitudinally, at a speed limited by that of light.
-They eventually fragment into hadrons and disappear.
-Before that time, however, the string(s) from the W+ and the one(s) from the W- may overlap.
-If so, there is some probability for a colour reconnection to occur in the overlap region.
+The imagined time sequence is as follows.
+The W+ and W- move apart from their common production vertex and decay at some distance.
+A perturbative parton shower evolves from an original $q\bar{q}$ pair produced at each decay vertex.
+The typical distance that a virtual parton travels before it branches is shorter than the fragmentation time, by a factor of five or more.
+Note that a Lorentz-boosted virtual parton gives rise to a string piece inheriting this boost factor.
+Thus, the branching-to-fragmentation time separation remains in all parts of an event, even if one part started hadronization while another part still is in the shower stage, if viewed e.g. in the event rest frame.
+To a decent first approximation, each W can therefore be viewed as instantaneously decaying into a string spanned between the partons at the end of the shower.
+The strings expand transversely and longitudinally, (at most) by the speed of light, and fragment into hadrons and disappear.
+The W^+ and W^- string pieces may overlap before that happens, however, and then a reconnection may occur in the overlap region.